 You should declare any duty free goods to Spanish customs officers if you are entering Spain from Gibraltar.

 If you are returning directly to the UK from Gibraltar, see this information on the Duty Free allowances.

 Gibraltar is a British Overseas Territory so does not have formal British consular representation.
-All consular assistance needed by British nationals is delivered by HM Government of Gibraltar Civil Status and Registration Office (telephone: (350) 200 51725).
+Assistance for British nationals is delivered by HM Government of Gibraltar Civil Status and Registration Office (telephone: (350) 200 51725) in relation to passports, deaths, births, marriages and other notarial services.
 Victims of crime should contact the Royal Gibraltar Police (+350 200 72500).

 Birth and Death registration enquiries:

 Telephone: + (350) 200 78303

 Marriage bookings and information on marriage requirements in Gibraltar: